Damn those French bastards!

 "Oh, bollocks," she hissed softly as her entire body protested her attempt to leave its supine position.
 Her frustration however, was short lived.
 There was a gasp, a commotion on the other side of the room, and before her heart could finish its attempt to leap through her chest, a worried "Myka?
 Myka are you awake?"

 "Claudia?
 Is that you?"

 A lantern flared and suddenly Myka was face to face with the midshipman of the Artifact Hunter and her own dear friend, Claudia Donovan.
 "Claudia!
-You're ok!"
-Relief flooded the Commander, easing some of the tightness in her shoulders.
+You're okay!"
+Relief flooded Myka, easing some of the tightness in her shoulders.

 "Oh my god Mykes!
 We were so worried," Claudia's eyes were suspiciously shiny as she attempted to hug the older woman awkwardly.
 Protocol be damned, the two had always been more sisters than mere shipmates and Myka wrapped her good arm around the girl.